virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 - github and github pages
 - jekyll (optional)

 Now, I will explain the purpose of each part on extremely basic terms.
 If you are already familiar with these terms, you can skip to the next section.

-Also, please note that I'm not an expert (if you think I'm saying anything technically wrong, [please email me](mailto:jillianzhong@gmail.com)).
+The tutorial is going to follow the order of the project structure listed above.
+However, I'm going to explain what each part is in reverse order, starting with github pages.
+This is because I'm writing these tutorials from a results-focused mindset.
+I'm assuming you don't care about learning the ins and outs of these technologies for the sake of it, but care most about achieving the final result - a website you can use.

 The goal is to have a static website viewable from any web browser.
 To do this, we need a hosting service.
 That is why we are using Github Pages.
 Github Pages is a hosting service offered by Github where files you upload to their servers can easily be served as websites.
 This service is free and we are even currently using it to host this site.
 In order to get our files on Github, we need to use git to upload them.
 [Git](https://git-scm.com/){:target="_blank"} is a version control software where you can track changes to every file in a project.
 It is really convenient for projects with many files, working with others on the same project, or if you are like me and get confused easily.